 Elizabeth: A number of well-meaning people demand from men absolute “continence” save for procreation only.
 They overlook the innumerable physiological reactions concerned in the act, as well as the subtle spiritual alchemy of it, and propound the view that “the opposition to continence, save for procreation only, has but one argument to put forward, and that is appetite, selfishness.”
 (Mary Teats, “The Way of God in Marriage.”)

 Averill: And even better, Stopes even gives instruction on how to “ready” a woman for pleasurable sex.
 In correspondences with an older woman (and fellow birth control activist) later in life, the older woman said she knew that she’d experienced an orgasm before, but had never had the language for it.
 And language aplenty did Marie give.

-Elizabeth: She counciled men and women on the magic world of breasts and nipples, and their connection to a woman’s sexual arousal.
-In her very wordy fashion, she notes that some husands are unaware that “the kissing and the tender fondling with his lips of a woman’s breasts is one of the first and surest ways to make her ready for complete and satisfactory union.”
+Elizabeth: She counseled men and women on the magic world of breasts and nipples, and their connection to a woman’s sexual arousal.
+In her very wordy fashion, she notes that some husbands are unaware that “the kissing and the tender fondling with his lips of a woman’s breasts is one of the first and surest ways to make her ready for complete and satisfactory union.”

 Averill: Even more to the point, though again — not REALLY to the point, because she had to dance around the offending language of sex — discussed the mystery of the clitoris.